ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 ## Design

-- `TeleporterRegistry` is deployed on each blockchain that needs to keep track of `TeleporterMessenger` contract versions, and does not need to be deployed through Nick's method, contrary to `TeleporterMessenger`.
+- `TeleporterRegistry` is deployed on each blockchain that needs to keep track of `TeleporterMessenger` contract versions.
 - `TeleporterRegistry` contract can be initialized through a list of initial registry entries, which are `TeleporterMessenger` contract versions and their addresses.
 - The registry keeps track of a mapping of `TeleporterMessenger` contract versions to their addresses, and vice versa, a mapping of `TeleporterMessenger` contract addresses to their versions.
 - Version zero is an invalid version, and is used to indicate that a `TeleporterMessenger` contract has not been registered yet.